 17.5.
-The deferment process where the Registrar may grant deferment on his or her own initiative
+The deferment process where the Registrar may grant deferment on their own initiative

 Date Published

-Subregulation 4.13(2) states that the Registrar may, on his or her own initiative, grant deferment of an application in the circumstances at 2.2.
-Where deferment is initiated by the Registrar this may be carried out at any time up until acceptance of the application (subreg 4.13(2)).
+Subregulation 4.13(2) states that the Registrar may, on their own initiative, grant deferment of an application in the circumstances set out at Part 17.2.2.
+Where deferment is initiated by the Registrar, this may be carried out at any time up until acceptance of the application (subreg 4.13(2)).

-5.2.1 Where the Registrar or the Australian Competition and Consumer Commission (ACCC) makes a decision adverse to an applicant, and that decision is appealable under the Act, the Registrar will defer the application for 2 months.
+5.1.1 Where the Registrar or the Australian Competition and Consumer Commission (ACCC) makes a decision adverse to an applicant, and that decision is appealable under the Act to a prescribed court, or may be reviewed by the ART, the Registrar will defer acceptance of the application for 2 months.

-5.2.2 Where an appeal or application for review has been made, the Registrar will defer the application up until 3 months after the determination or other disposal of the appeal or review or until the expiration of such further time as the court to which the appeal, or any further appeal is brought, or the AAT, or the court to which any appeal, arising out of the decision of the AAT, is brought, allows.
+5.2.1 Where an appeal to a court has begun or an application to the ART for review has been made, the Registrar will defer acceptance of the application up until 3 months after the determination or other disposal of the appeal or review or until the expiration of such further time as the court to which the appeal, or any further appeal is brought, or the ART, or the court to which any appeal, arising out of the decision of the ART, is brought, allows.

-5.4.1 Once an application for a certification trade mark has been examined and all issues resolved the application is sent to the ACCC.
-Before the application is sent to the ACCC the application must be deferred on the system.
+5.5.1 Once an application for a certification trade mark has been examined and all issues resolved the application is sent to the ACCC.
+Before the application is sent to the ACCC, the application must be deferred on the system.

 Amended Reasons